tonylindeberg/pyscsp/README.md

-the notion of gamma-normalized scale-space derivatives by multiplying the regular Gaussian derivative operators by the scale parameter s = sigma^2 raised to the power of gamma multiplied by the order of differentiation, including a way to approximate this operator for discrete image data based on lp-normalization of the derivative operator, with the power p in the Lp-norms and lp-norms related to the scale normalization power gamma.
+the notion of gamma-normalized scale-space derivatives by multiplying the regular Gaussian derivative operators by the scale parameter s = sigma^2 raised to the power of gamma multiplied by the order of differentiation and divided by two, including a way to approximate this operator for discrete image data based on lp-normalization of the derivative operator, with the power p in the Lp-norms and lp-norms related to the scale normalization power gamma.

-The paper (Lindeberg 1998b) describes the differential definition of edge detection from local directional derivatives of the image intensity in the gradient direction (N-jet functions 'Lv', 'Lv2Lvvv' and Lv3Lvv') as well as corresponding ridge and valley detectors defined from directional derivatives in the principal curvature directions (p,
+The paper (Lindeberg 1998b) describes the differential definition of edge detection from local directional derivatives of the image intensity in the gradient direction (N-jet functions 'Lv', 'Lv2Lvv' and Lv3Lvv') as well as corresponding ridge and valley detectors defined from directional derivatives in the principal curvature directions (p,
 q) of the grey-level landscape (N-jet functions 'Lp', 'Lq', 'Lpp' and 'Lqq').

-The encyclopedia article (Lindeberg 2009) gives a comprehensive overview of basic components in scale-space theory, and can in this respect serve as a good first introduction to this area, including demonstrations of how different types of differential invariants in scale-space (in this
+The paper (Lindeberg 2009) gives a comprehensive overview of basic components in scale-space theory, and can in this respect serve as a good first introduction to this area, including demonstrations of how different types of differential invariants in scale-space (in this